WayneBlunden/CapstoneProject/README.md

     Note: You can use 'shift + Insert' to paste into GitHub

 ### 2. Needed Datafile
 The dataset US_Accidents_March23 is too large to upload to GitHub so it is not included in this repo, the unzipped file is 2.84 GB before being cleaned.
 To run this project you will need to download the US_Accidents_March23.csv dataset.
 It can be downloaded from [kaggle.com](https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents).
 Download the file and save the unzipped file into the /Data/Raw directory created when cloning the repo before you begin.
-The remaining dataset used in this project is generated in the project itself.
+The remaining datasets used in this project are generated when running 0LegalizationDataPull.py.

 ### 3. Create a virtual Environment
 To isolate this project from your computer we will be running it within a virtual environment.
 Follow the instructions below to create and activate the virtual environment.